Citybus (Hong Kong): History

-In 1998, following the expiry of the franchise of China Motor Bus, a further 12 routes were transferred to Citybus.
+In 1998, following the expiration of the franchise of China Motor Bus, a further 12 routes were transferred to Citybus.
 Citybus's fleet was up to 1,100 buses.
 The remaining routes of China Motor Bus were transferred to a new operator, New World First Bus.

 Its business was expanded into mainland China with a joint venture operation in Beijing through Citybus (China) Limited.
 It was not only Beijing's first joint venture bus operation, but it also marked the introduction of air-conditioned buses for the first time in the capital city.
 Following the success of this route, a second urban express coach route was introduced in Beijing.
 However, the services in Beijing were terminated shortly after the disposal of shares of Citybus (China) Limited from Citybus to Kingsman Global Limited, another Hong Kong company, in June 2004.
 Citybus had also once operated a route (route 658) in Tianjin.
 The service is now operated by another company after Citybus disposed all its interest in Citybus (China) Limited.

 In July 1999, Citybus was purchased by Stagecoach Group of Scotland.
 In 2001, the cross-boundary coach service between China and Hong Kong was discontinued.

 In June 2003, Stagecoach Group sold Citybus to Chow Tai Fook Enterprises, the parent company of the major rival operator New World First Bus.
 After a series of restructurings, Citybus became a subsidiary of NWS Holdings, which was also the parent company of New World First Bus and New World First Ferry.

 In August 2020, along with New World First Bus, Citybus was sold to the Bravo Transport consortium, made up of private equity firm Templewater Bravo, Hong Kong-listed investment holding company Hans Energy and British bus operator Ascendal Group.
 The founder of Ascendal Group, Adam Leishman, also became the CEO of Bravo Transport.

-In July 2022, Bravo Transport announced that it would be discontinuing the New World First Bus brand, and the NWFB operations will be merged into Citybus on 1 July 2023 when the bus franchises are renewed.
+In July 2022, Bravo Transport announced that it would be discontinuing the New World First Bus brand, and the NWFB operations merged into Citybus on 1 July 2023, when the bus franchises were renewed.